JaowadH/PharmacyManagementSystem/README.md

 1. Clone the GitHub repository: `git clone <repository-url>`
 2. Compile the Java files: `javac *.java`
-3. Run the application: `java Main`
+3. Run the application: `java Menu`
 4. Follow on-screen instructions to interact with the system.

 ### 1.5 Class Diagram